 What is familial GIST?

 Familial GIST is a hereditary syndrome that increases a person’s risk of developing GIST.
 A gastrointestinal stromal tumor (GIST) is a type of tumor that is found in the gastrointestinal (GI) tract, which includes the esophagus, stomach, gallbladder, liver, small intestine, colon, rectum, and lining of the gut.
 The GI tract plays a central role in digesting food and liquid, and processing waste.
 GISTs start in the interstitial cells of Cajal (ICC) located in the GI tract wall.
-GISTs are different from other more common types of GI tumors because of the type of tissue in which they start.
+GISTs are different from other, more common types of GI tumors because of the type of tissue in which they start.
 GISTs belong to a group of cancers called soft tissue sarcoma.

 People with familial GIST can have several GISTs at the time of diagnosis.
-In familial GIST, tumors appear most often in the small intestine.
+In familial GIST, tumors appear most often in the stomach and small intestine.
 The tumors are often diagnosed between the age of 25 and 45, instead of after age 50, which is when sporadic GIST, also called non-inherited GIST, tends to develop.
 All GISTs have the potential to become cancerous and spread to other parts of the body.
-However, tumors caused by familial GIST seem to spread elsewhere less often than sporadic GIST.
+However, tumors caused by familial GIST may spread elsewhere less often than sporadic GIST.

 As it grows, any GIST can cause symptoms such as: